 Members of the World Organisation for Animal Health (WOAH, founded as OIE) are obligated to assign a national representative, designated as a National Delegate.
 A Delegate is appointed by the national government, and is most frequently the Member’s Chief Veterinary Officer (the head of a veterinary authority, responsible for animal health, protection, food chain safety, and the role of animals in the society).

-World Organisation for Animal Health (WOAH, founded as OIE) Members are obligated to assign a national representative, designated as a Delegate.
-The Delegate is appointed by the national government and the Member’s Chief Veterinary Officer (Head of the Animal Health/Production Department) is most frequently appointed as the Delegate.
-The World Assembly of Delegates, which is comprised of the Delegates of all Members and meets at least once a year, is the highest authority of WOAH.
-The Delegates have the obligations to notify animal diseases present in their jurisdiction and should ensure that standards, guidelines and resolutions are duly implemented.
-The Delegates are also responsible for bringing disease information and WOAH standards and guidelines to the attention of their governments and all related public and private stakeholders.
-All WOAH activities in a jurisdiction are channeled or implemented through the consent/information of the National Delegate.
+The World Assembly of Delegates is the highest authority of the World Organisation for Animal Health, comprising all Delegates of our Members and meeting at least once a year.
+Delegates hold the obligation to notify animal diseases present in their jurisdiction and should ensure that organisational standards, guidelines and resolutions are duly implemented.
+Delegates are also responsible for bringing disease information and WOAH standards and guidelines to the attention of their governments and all related public and private stakeholders.
+All organisational activities in a jurisdiction are channeled or implemented through the consent of the National Delegate.